-- 5.1 A student who has completed a course and passed an examination from this or another recognised university in a subject which forms a part or the whole of an analogous subject in the MBBS Degree programme may apply to the Academic Board, through the Dean, for exemption.
-The Academic Board shall make a decision on the matter after considering the recommendation of the Faculty Board which shall take into account the syllabus, the nature and duration of the course, the person's grading in examinations in the course, the time which has elapsed since the course was completed and, in particular, whether it is analogous in whole or in part to that offered in this University. - 5.2 The Faculty Board shall make one of the following recommendations to the Academic Board, indicating the reason for such recommendation: - a) that the application be rejected; or
+- 5.1 An applicant who has completed a course and passed an examination from another recognised university in a subject which forms a part or the whole of an analogous subject in the MB BS Degree programme may apply to the Academic Board, through the Dean, for exemption and credit.
+The Academic Board shall make a decision on the matter after considering the recommendation of the Faculty Board which shall take into account the syllabus, the nature and duration of the course, the person's grading in examinations in the course, the time which has elapsed since the course was completed and, in particular, whether it is analogous in whole or in part to that offered in this University. - 5.2 The Faculty Board shall make one of the following recommendations to the Academic Board, indicating the reasons for the recommendation: - (a) that the application be rejected; or

-- b) that the person be exempted from a part or the whole of the subject; but be required to take a part of or the full examination; or - that the person be exempted both from the course and the examination - 5.3 Exemptions will not be granted to persons who have been asked to withdraw and/or re-admitted to the Faculty for whatever reason. - 5.4 Persons entering the programme with a Bachelor of Basic Medical Sciences Degree from the UWI may be granted exemptions of a maximum of the first two years of the programme depending upon the time which has elapsed between the completion of that Degree and the date of application to enter the MBBS Degree Programme. - 5.5 Applications for exemptions will not normally be considered in respect of persons who obtained the Bachelor of Basic Medical Sciences Degree more than two years prior to the date of application to enter the programme.
+- (b) that the applicant be exempted from a part or the whole of the subject, but be required to take a part of or the full examination; or - (c) that the applicant be exempted both from the course and the examination and credited with the course. - 5.3 Exemption and credit shall not normally be granted to applicants who for whatever reason have been asked to withdraw and are re-admitted to the Faculty after a lapse of more than two years. - 5.4 Applicants entering the programme with a Bachelor of Basic Medical Sciences (BBMedSci) Degree from the UWI (see Regulation 2.5 above) may be granted exemption and credit of a maximum of the first two years of the programme depending upon the time which has elapsed between the completion of that Degree and the date of application to enter the MB BS Degree programme. - 5.5 Applications for exemption and credit shall not normally be considered in respect of persons who obtained the BBMedSci Degree more than two years prior to the date of application to enter the MBBS programme.